 To start, graph the goal line.
 Multiply 1/n -- n is the number of days in the month -- by your monthly goal.
 That should determine what portion of your monthly goal you need to achieve each day.
 You'll want to graph that cumulatively throughout the month and mark your cumulative actual results on the same chart.
 We call that a waterfall graph, and it looks something like this:

 4) Set up Sales SLA Reporting

-To graph the speed of follow up, you'll need the date/time the lead was presented to sales and the date/time the lead got their first follow-up.
-The difference between those two times is the time it took for Sales to follow up with that particular lead.
+To graph the speed of follow up, you'll need the date/time the lead was presented to sales, and the date/time the lead received her first follow-up.
+The difference between those two times equals the time it took for Sales to follow up with that particular lead.

 Take the averages of lengths of time it took for Sales to follow up with all leads within a particular timeframe -- day, week, month -- and graph it against the SLA goal.

 To graph the depth of follow-up -- e.g., the number of attempts -- look specifically at leads that have not been connected with, since the goal of the follow-up is to get a connect.
 For leads over a certain timeframe that have not gotten a connect, look at the average number of follow-up attempts made, and graph that against the SLA goal.